Keyboard shortcuts

 response

-Load the most recent response body for the given recipe and current profile.
-While the output type is bytes, in most cases you can use it interchangeably as a string.
+Load the most recent response body for the given recipe and current profile

 Parameters

-• recipe_id: ID (not name) of the recipe to load the response from
+• recipe_id: string (required): ID (not name) of the recipe to load the response from

 Errors